tkmsaaaam/browser-operator/dazn/README.md

   npm run start
 ```

-- then to be downloaded some details to `./downloads`.
+- then to be opened some tabs on default browser

 ## Caution